CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 {% endhighlight %}

-The tile I have chosen to render covers Washington State and British Columbia, the topograpy
+The area I have chosen to visualize covers Washington State and British Columbia, the topograpy

 Lets use [GDAL](http://www.gdal.org/) to extract a subsection of the tile covering Vancouver Island and the Pacific Ranges stretching from 125ºW - 122ºW & 48ºN - 50ºN can be extracted by using gdalwarp.